1. Output information

 Annual greenhouse gas (GHG) emissions on a residence basis are part of the UK Environmental Accounts.
 Details on the methodology used to calculated these, including associated uncertainty, can be found in our air emissions quality and methodology information.
 Any revisions to the annual emissions data will be reflected in any future modelled estimates.

 The data from the latest quarter of Energy Trends used in the predictor indicators are provisional and are subject to revision.
 Any revisions to these data will be reflected in the modelled estimates.
-More details on the methodology used to construct energy trends data can be found on the relevant fuel pages of the Department for Energy Security and Net Zero's Energy Trends webpage
+More details on the methodology used to construct energy trends data can be found on the relevant fuel pages of the Department for Energy Security and Net Zero's Energy Trends webpage.

 Uses and users

-Potential users of these estimates include international organisations, UK and other governments, National Statistical Institution (NSIs) and the research community.
+Potential users of these estimates include international organisations, UK and other governments, national statistical institution (NSIs) and the research community.

 Because residence-based emissions estimates are produced on a comparable basis with the System of National Accounts, it is possible to derive figures for the intensity of GHG and CO2 emissions.
 That is, emissions per unit of economic output.

-Back to table of contents
+Back to table of contents5.
+Quality characteristics of the data

 Geography